A collection of Benjamin Franklin tidbits that relate Philadelphia's revolutionary prelate to his moving around the

 Adlai Stevenson once observed that every diplomat must make a solemn pledge -- to drink for his country.
 Ambassadors represent their country to chiefs of state, and everybody involved must participate in constant social masquerades to ease the strain of dealing with people whose interests may conflict with his own.
 In fact, when some ambassador indelicately blurts out the truth, he can be expected to be declared "persona non grata", and replaced.

 There are plenty of reasons to suppose that Franklin disliked the French.
-On several occasions he had rallied public opinion, raised troops and even served in the Colonial forces during the French and Indian War.
+On several occasions, he had rallied public opinion, raised troops and even served in the Colonial forces during the French and Indian War.
 As a leader of the Pennsylvania Assembly, he had to cope with the activities of the French in western Pennsylvania, stirring up Indian massacres of Pennsylvania settlers.
 He very nearly lost his financial shirt helping General Braddock obtain horses and wagons, and surely had numerous acquaintances in the British Army slaughtered at Fort Duquesne.
 England was at war with France for years, and right up to 1774, Franklin spent most of his energies trying to bring the Colonies into tighter unity with the British throne.
 The purpose of such a union was primarily to ensure the protection of the Colonies against the French.
-The goal was always to insure protection of the Colonies against the French.
+The goal was always to ensure the protection of the Colonies against the French.